Derveni papyrus: Content

 The interpreter of the poem argues that Orpheus did not intend any of these stories in a literal sense, but they are allegorical in nature.

 This poem is strange and riddling to people, though [Orpheus] did not intend to tell contentious riddles but rather great things in riddles.
 In fact he is speaking mystically, and from the very first word all the way to the last.
-As he also makes clear in the well recognized verse: for, having ordered them to "put doors to their ears," he says that he is not legislating for the many [but addressing himself to those] who are pure in hearing … and in the following verse …
+As he also makes clear in the well recognized verse: for, having ordered them to "put doors to their ears," he says that he is not legislating for the many [but addressing himself to those] who are pure in hearing ... and in the following verse ...

 The first surviving columns of the text are less well preserved, but talk about occult ritual practices, including sacrifices to the Erinyes (Furies), how to remove daimones that become a problem, and the beliefs of the magi.
 They include a quotation of the philosopher Heraclitus.
 Their reconstruction is extremely controversial, since even the order of fragments is disputed.
 Two different reconstructions have recently been offered, that by Valeria Piano and that by Richard Janko, who notes elsewhere that he has found that these columns also include a quotation of the philosopher Parmenides.

 Language

 The text of the papyrus contains a mix of ancient Greek dialects.
 It is written mainly in a mixture of Attic and Ionic Greek; however, it also contains a few Doric forms.
-In some instances, the same word appears in different dialectal forms, such as cμικρό- and μικρό; ὄντα and ἐόντα; νιν and μιν.
+In some instances, the same word appears in different dialectal forms, such as cμικρό- and μικρό ((s)mikro; 'small,' an example of s-mobile); ὄντα and ἐόντα ((e)onta; 'real', masc. acc. sing.); νιν and μιν (nin/min; 'him/her/it', masc. acc. sing.).

 Recent reading

-The full surviving text was not officially published for forty-four years after its discovery (though three partial editions were issued).
+The full surviving text was not officially published for 44 years after its discovery, although three partial editions were issued.
 A team of experts was assembled in 2005 led by A. L. Pierris of the Institute for Philosophical studies and Dirk Obbink, director of the Oxyrhynchus Papyri project at the University of Oxford, with the help of modern multispectral imaging techniques by Roger MacFarlane and Gene Ware of Brigham Young University, to attempt a better approach to the edition of a difficult text.
 However, results of this initiative were not published or made available to other scholars.
 The papyrus was finally published by a team of researchers from Thessaloniki (Tsantsanoglou et al., below), and they provided a complete text of the papyrus based on an analysis of the fragments, with photographs and translation.
 Subsequent progress was made in reading the papyrus by Valeria Piano and Richard Janko, who developed a new method for taking digital microphotographs of the papyrus, a technique that permitted some of the most difficult passages to be read for the first time.
 Examples of these images are now in the public domain.
 A version of Janko's new text is available in an edition by Mirjam Kotwick, while an English edition is in preparation.